dmulholl/ark/contributing.md

 # Contributing

-* Bug reports are welcome.
+* Bug reports are always welcome.

 * Feature requests are welcome too, although I'll probably say no. My plan is to keep Ivy as small and simple as possible.